dtcristo/metacoin-ui/README.md

 # MetaCoin UI

-An [Ethereum](https://ethereum.org/) Ðapp built around the MetaCoin example contract provided with [Truffle](http://truffleframework.com/)'s `truffle init`.
+An [Ethereum](https://ethereum.org/) Ðapp built around the MetaCoin example contract provided by [Truffle](http://truffleframework.com/)'s `truffle init`.
 The UI allows the user to send a balance of MetaCoins to the desired address.
 This project is just a demonstration of a working Ðapp and should not be used for any production cryptocurrency needs.

 ![Screenshot](https://raw.github.com/dtcristo/metacoin-ui/master/images/screenshot.png)